rorcde/mds20_adversarial/README.md

 5) Search for the universal attack in the embedded space
 6) Code should be in AllenNLP, PyTorch.
 You can use all code you can find.

-## Existing implementation:
-- Provided by authors of paper using `AlienNLP` framework, testing is done by Alexander.
-- Assumes to use `Docker` for running

 ## Dataset description